UKLLC/Guidebook/ukllc_book/docs/lps_data/lps_faq.md

 </details>

 <details>
-<summary>Why are there fewer LPS participants in the UK LLC TRE than there are in the same datasets accessed directly from LPS?</summary>
+<summary>Why are there fewer LPS participants in the UK LLC TRE than there are in the same datasets accessed directly from the LPS themselves?</summary>

 LPS datasets uploaded to the TRE may have slightly fewer participants than the original LPS dataset as some participants may not have consented to being included in the UK LLC resource.
 </details>